Skip to navigation Skip to content

 • Yes, and:

-• All the dependent children are travelling outside Australia with them, go to Step 4
+• all the dependent children are travelling outside Australia with them, go to Step 4

-• The children are still their dependent children and another person may be better off claiming payment for the children.
-For example, if a customer is remaining outside Australia for more than 6 weeks but the partner and children are remaining in Australia, FTB will reduce to base rate and their partner may be better off receiving the payment at the maximum rate
+• at least one dependent child is remaining in Australia, check that the children are still their dependent children.
+Would another person be better off claiming payment for the children?
+For example, if a customer is remaining outside Australia for more than 6 weeks but the partner and children are remaining in Australia, FTB will reduce to base rate and their partner may be better off receiving the payment at the maximum rate.
+Go to Step 4

 • No, go to Step 4